Kristi Gaines, Ph.D., IIDA, IDEC

 Phone: (806) 834-4699

 Office: HS 103A

-Kristi Gaines is the Director of the Graduate Programs in Interior and Environmental Design at Texas Tech University.
+Kristi Gaines is the Associate Dean of the Graduate School and Associate Professor in the Department of Design at Texas Tech University.
 She received her Ph.D. in Environmental Design with collaterals in Architecture and Education and has a combined 20 years of professional interior design and teaching experience.
-She is a member of several professional organizations and has served on the Board for the International Interior Design Association Texas-Oklahoma Chapter.
-Currently she is the National Scholarship Collaborative Coordinator for the Interior Design Educator's Council.
-Dr. Gaines is the recipient of several teaching and service awards and is a graduate of the inaugural class of the President's Leadership Institute at Texas Tech.
+She has served in several national and regional leadership positions for professional organizations including the Interior Design Educator's Council and the International Interior Design Association.
+Dr. Gaines is the recipient of several teaching, research and service awards and is a graduate of the inaugural class of the President's Leadership Institute at Texas Tech.

-Dr. Gaines' research concerns the impact of the built environment on the behavior of vulnerable populations.
-Her projects have received external grant funding and have been presented and published in numerous scholarly journals.
-She is co-author of the book, Designing for Autism Spectrum Disorders with Routledge Publishing.
-Many of her research projects have investigated the impact of classroom design in the United States, United Kingdom and Malawi, Africa.
-Her collaborative projects emphasize the multi-disciplinary approach between interior design, architecture, healthcare, and education.
-She has worked in partnership with professors and experts in neurodiverse populations in the United States and United Kingdom.
+Dr. Gaines has received prestigious research awards from a number of organizations including ASID, IIDA, IDEC and EDRA.
+Her collaborative endeavors in designing inclusive environments emphasize the multi-disciplinary approach between design, healthcare, and education.
+She is lead author of the award-winning book, Designing for Autism Spectrum Disorders with Routledge Publishing.
+Her research projects have received external grant funding and have been presented and published in numerous scholarly journals.
+Many of her projects have investigated the impact of learning environments in the United States, United Kingdom and Malawi, Africa.
 A current research project combines neuroscience and augmented reality visualization using fMRI technology to compare the behavioral and neural responses for neurodiverse populations.
-She has also recently teamed up with researchers in apparel design and manufacturing to develop functional clothing for children with sensory integrative dysfunction.
+She has also teamed up with researchers in apparel design and manufacturing to develop functional clothing for children with sensory integrative dysfunction.

 Areas of Expertise